GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIApplicationGroup.rst

 within the context of the same Python sub interpreter of the process handling the request.

+Setting ``WSGIApplicationGroup`` doesn't control what processes a request is handled by, that is what the ``WSGIProcessGroup`` directive does.
+In other words, the ``WSGIProcessGroup`` directive operates distinct from the ``WSGIApplicationGroup`` directive, with ``WSGIProcessGroup`` dictating what named group of processes a request is handled by, and ``WSGIApplicationGroup`` dictating which named Python sub interpreter context (application group) of those processes is used.
+In each distinct process of a named group of processes, there will be a separate sub interpreter instance of same name, for handling the requests accepted by that process.

 The argument to the ``WSGIApplicationGroup`` can be either one of four special expanding variables or an explicit name of your own choosing.
 The meaning of the special variables are: